 Writing under his pen name of Banaphool (which is the Bengali word for ‘wildflower’), Balai Chand Mukhopadhyay was the recipient of the Padma Bhushan.
 Counted amongst one of his finest works, Wildfire and Other Short Stories is a collection of 45 short stories that take the reader through the ups and downs, twists and turns of the journey that we call Life.

 A Pocket Full of Experiences

 Wildfire and Other Stories is teeming with numerous experiences of life, made even more relatable to the reader by an apt description of human emotions and reactions.
-What surprises the reader is the fact that the incidents picked up in each of the stories is the most ordinary of all, yet they leave a lasting impression.
-The stories, sometimes not longer than three pages, with an abrupt or open ending, compel the reader to contemplate about the value of the mundane.
+What surprises the reader is the fact that the incidents picked up in each of the stories are the most ordinary of all, yet they leave a lasting impression.
+The stories, sometimes not longer than three pages, with an abrupt or open ending, compel the reader to contemplate the value of the mundane.

 The beauty of the Ordinary

 The reader will find numerous themes beautifully woven into the tales in Wildfire and Other Stories.
 The beauty of these themes lies in the fact that they are mundane, a part and parcel of human life.
 The stories touch upon numerous themes like the plight of the marginal, political troubles of Banaphool’s time, the dilemmas that often pester humans and more.
 Many of the stories have a moral, while others are left open-ended.